Trump attends Kavanaugh ceremony at Supreme Court

 Chief Justice John Roberts administered the oath Kavanaugh took when he was officially sworn in October.

-Justice Ruth Bader Ginsburg, who’s hospitalized with fractured ribs, was absent.
+Justice Ruth Bader Ginsburg, hospitalized with fractured ribs, was absent.